tnware/django-entra-auth/docs/settings_ref.rst

 .. important::
-   Even for applications that don't make additional API calls after authentication, enabling this setting provides an optional security mechanism that can help ensure that access revocation in Azure AD/ADFS is reflected in your Django application.
+   Even for applications that don't make additional API calls after authentication, enabling this setting provides an optional security mechanism that can help ensure that access revocation in Entra ID is reflected in your Django application.